Combatting Bad Reviews on Yelp and Google

 “People will be people – I’m bound to get a mix of good and bad reviews.”

-Acceptance is a dangerous place to end up when you cycle through the five stages.
-The fact is, bad reviews can definitely impact your business, especially among 30-45 year olds.
-Millennials and Gen Xers, the emerging group of maturing consumers with increasing income, rely heavily on internet reviews before making purchasing decisions according recent market research.
+Millennials and Gen Xers, an emerging group of maturing consumers with rising incomes, rely heavily on online reviews before making purchasing decisions, according to recent market research.
 A proactive response to negative reviews is your key to turning negative reviews into a good thing for your business.

 A Good Thing?
 Are you kidding?

-1. Honestly examine the content of the review.
+Honestly examine the content of the review.

-This is a tough step especially if you have a lot of pride in your business, which most of us do.
-Take a deep breath and step outside of yourself for a moment and calmly examine the review for its good and bad points.
+This is a tough step, especially if you have a lot of pride in your business, which most of us do.
+Take a deep breath and step outside of yourself for a moment, and calmly examine the review for its good and bad points.

-The first three P’s of the marketing mix are Product, Pricing and Placement (distribution) . . . the heart of your business.
-Usually, if you’re encountering several poor reviews online, you’ve got an issue with one of these three P’s that needs to be fixed.
-That’s when you can use these online reviews as an opportunity to improve your business.
 Getting poor reviews about your product or service?
 Perhaps your product/service is flawed – if so, time to go back to the drawing board and make serious fundamental changes.
-Are your prices are too high?
+Are your prices too high?
 Consumers rarely complain about low prices, and perhaps you miscalculated your price positioning based on the competition.
 Complaints about product delivery or customer service?
-Your product placement/distribution needs a tune up.
+Your product placement/distribution needs a tune-up.
 Time to look at your overall distribution model and implement new training.

-3. Reply to the comment as soon as you can.
+Reply to the comment as soon as you can.

-Don’t let your bad reviews burn a hole into your online reputation.
-Websites like Yelp! and customer reviews on places like Amazon.com are there to provide transparency for the consumer.
-Show the consumer you understand this by replying publicly to the review online in a calm and respectful manner.
 Address the issue and how you plan to resolve it.
-Most people will be impressed with your willingness to interact and find a solution that they often repost a positive review later or remove their negative review.
-Either way, a potential customer is likely to see your response while browsing the reviews and will be able to shrug off the negativity if they see the owner cares.
+Most people will be impressed by your willingness to interact and find a solution, and they often repost a positive review or remove a negative one later.
+Either way, a potential customer is likely to see your response while browsing reviews and can shrug off the negativity if they see that the owner cares.

 Online reviews are a part of the new era in marketing.
 Take advantage of the extra exposure and relish in the results.